Real-life cases, data encryption, and testimonials using RFID and NFC technology

 5. IKEA – Circular traceability with RFID in furniture

-Technology: RFID QR hybrid
+Technology: Hybrid RFID QR

 Location: Europe